 The Remuneration Deliberation Committee provides a report after confirming that the details of the remuneration for each director (excluding directors who are Audit and Supervisory Committee members, and outside directors) are consistent with the policy.
-The Board of Directors generally respects such a report, and is of the view that details of remuneration for each director (excluding directors who are Audit and Supervisory Committee members, and outside directors) are in accordance with the policy. iv) Indicators for performance-based remuneration, reasons for their adoption, and results
+The Board of Directors generally respects such a report, and is of the view that details of remuneration for each director (excluding directors who are Audit and Supervisory Committee members, and outside directors) are in accordance with the policy.

+iv) Indicators for performance-based remuneration, reasons for their adoption, and results

 For performance-based remuneration, the Company conducts a comprehensive evaluation in accordance with the policy stated in ii) D, and reflects the results in the calculation of remuneration.

-In addition to evaluating the results of performance of each director (excluding directors who are Audit and Supervisory Committee members, and outside directors) during the fiscal year, the Company evaluates operating results of the current fiscal year including consolidated operating revenue and operating income and shareholder returns, given that a strong business characteristic of its divisions is that they collaborate with one another.
-Also, given that our business characteristic is that we require a long period from the planning stage to the achievement of results, the Company evaluates the level of contribution toward achieving the Group Management Vision "Move Up 2027," commitment to ESG in light of the importance of fulfilling our social responsibilities expected of us as a company and other indicators in a comprehensive manner and reflects these results in the calculation of remuneration.
-In evaluating the performance, the President and CEO confirms the results and contribution, commitment to ESG, etc. of the relevant directors (excluding directors, who are Audit and Supervisory Committee members, and outside directors) by conducting interviews to set targets aimed at achieving the annual plan and the Group Management Vision "Move Up 2027" and follow-up interviews to track progress.
+When evaluating the performance, the President and CEO confirms the results and contribution, commitment to ESG, etc. of the relevant directors (excluding directors who are Audit and Supervisory Committee members, and outside directors) by conducting interviews to set targets aimed at achieving the annual management strategy and the Group Management Vision "To the Next Stage" 2034 and follow-up interviews to track progress.

-Performance-based remuneration is paid as cash remuneration at a certain time each year.
-Performance-based remuneration for the 37th fiscal year (FY2024) was adjusted, based on a comprehensive evaluation in accordance with the policy stated in ii) D.
+Performance-based remuneration for the 38th fiscal year (FY2025) was adjusted, based on a comprehensive evaluation in accordance with the policy stated in ii) D.